-- engage community members and partner organisations in design, development and delivery of library programs - design programs that explicitly encourage and facilitate use of library collections and services (e.g. parents borrow books after Story Time, book clubs) - develop programs that are, as far as possible, open to all community members and do not require library membership as a requirement for participation - utilise established frameworks to support design of highly effective library programs (e.g. Early Years Literacy Quality Indicators) - deliver programs at times and in places that optimize participation, engagement, enjoyment and impact (including program repeats at alternative times or locations to meet demand) - optimise participation in library programs by delivering them, where appropriate, in community settings - increase access to popular programs through technology (e.g. podcasts, video streaming) - facilitate access to online learning services - deliver programs, where relevant, in collaboration with partners, service providers and volunteers (including delivery of 'library' programs at a partner's premises or a partner's programs in a library branch) - deliver programs, where relevant, in community languages.
+- provide programs that build on the libraries' strengths and take advantage of its collections and resources (e.g. early years' literacy, digital literacy, author talks, homework programs) - provide programs that respond to the identified reading, learning, literacy and social needs and interests of people of all ages in the Wyndham community - provide programs that encourage cross-community and inter-generational activities - provide lifelong learning programs that complement, and do not directly compete with, activities and events conducted by other service providers - provide library tours and induction programs that encourage use of Wyndham Libraries by targeted population groups (e.g. new residents, parents of young children, job seekers, VCE and tertiary students, refuges and asylum seekers) - library programs - design programs that explicitly encourage and facilitate use of library collections and services (e.g. parents borrow books after Story Time, book clubs) - develop programs that are, as far as possible, open to all community members and do not require library membership as a requirement for participation - Years Literacy Quality Indicators) - deliver programs at times and in places that optimize participation, engagement, enjoyment and impact (including program repeats at alternative times or locations to meet demand) - settings - increase access to popular programs through technology (e.g. podcasts, video streaming) • facilitate access to online learning services - deliver programs, where relevant, in collaboration with partners, service providers and volunteers (including delivery of 'library' programs at a partner's premises or a partner's programs in a library branch) - deliver programs, where relevant, in community languages.